 We spent late afternoon and evening in Cayo, a rocky spit of an island.
 Steve was the only one to do a 3rd day dive, leaving his drone unattended for me to fly.
 For a virtual fly-over, here’s a video link: https://vimeo.com/244561296

 The rest of us conserved our energy for a night dive.

 We had dinner when Steve returned from his dive and before the rest of us suited up, shrimp and scallop pasta.
-Sherry is a culinary magician with olives, capers and tomatoes.
+Sherry is a culinary wonderwoman with olives, capers and tomatoes.

 Friday, October 19, 2017

-It was so pretty that I was changing over to wide angle before lunch when we received word that Baja Expeditions was sending over a diveguide.
+It was so pretty that I was changing over to wide angle before lunch when we received word that Baja Expeditions was sending over a dive guide.
 Mike quickly dispatched Leo and Omar by panga to meet Debi, a divemaster from Switzerland.
 For $55/person, we were now officially authorized to dive Los Islotes!
-Memories of playful sea lions parting shimmering clouds of silvery anchovy schools were a primary motivation for returning here.
+Memories of playful sea lions parting shimmering curtains of silvery anchovy schools were a primary motivation for returning here.

 In the old days (the 1990s), we spent days anchored near the connected isles of Los Islotes.
 Now, access to Los Islotes is controlled.
 It isn’t entirely clear why there is the current push to regulate visiting Los Islotes.The authorization itself seems in active flux.